Patrick dela Rosa: Early life and education

 Patrick Dela Rosa was born as Perfecto Dela Rosa Jr. on July 13, 1961, in Calapan, Oriental Mindoro.
 His father came from a military background while his mother was religious and conservative.
 He pursued a degree in economics at the San Sebastian College – Recoletos.

 Entertainment career

 Dela Rosa first appeared in a Close-Up toothpaste television commercial under the J.Walter Thompson agency.
 He was scouted by Regal Films producer Lily Monteverde on March 17, 1983, which was Saint Patrick's Day which is the origin of his screen name 'Patrick Dela Rosa".
 He was still a college student at a time.

 Dela Rosa made his film debut when he was 19 years old in the 1983 Regal Films work Shame which starred Claudia Zobel.
-He had no prior acting experience and underwent a two-week workshop under Frank Rivera upon the advise of Shame director Elwood Perez.
+He had no prior acting experience and underwent a two-week workshop under Frank Rivera upon the advice of Shame director Elwood Perez.